Back to blog

 7. Project constraints

 Project constraints occur when you identify potential barriers or limitations that might affect the project.
 These constraints can come in various forms, including budget restrictions, technical limitations, and poor resource allocation.
-Identifying these constraints upfront prepares all stakeholders to understand the project’s challenges and make informed decisions.
+Identifying them upfront prepares all stakeholders to understand the project’s challenges and make informed decisions.

 Do: